deadb0d4/incidental-cxx/README.md

 # Goal

 Project to write some code in modern c++ for fun.
+Supporting blog: https://deadb0d4.github.io.

 # Platforms